Surgical Management of Scalp Infantile Hemangiomas

 TLDR Early surgical removal of scalp hemangiomas leads to good scarring and hair growth.

-This study reviewed 151 patients with scalp infantile hemangiomas (IH) out of 1916 total IH patients over 7 years.
-Scalp IHs were primarily located in the parietal (46.7%) and frontal (31.8%) regions, with sizes ranging from 1 × 1 cm to 8 × 6 cm.
-The main reasons for surgical intervention were complications like ulceration (23.2%) and alopecia (51.7%).
+The study focused on scalp infantile hemangiomas (IHs), which are disfiguring lesions that can lead to complications like ulceration and bleeding.
+A retrospective chart review of 151 patients with scalp IHs out of 1916 total IH patients (8%) was conducted.
+The lesions were primarily located in the parietal (46.7%) and frontal (31.8%) regions, with 58% being solitary and 42% multifocal.
+The primary reasons for surgical intervention were complications such as ulceration (23.2%) and alopecia (51.7%).
 Surgical methods included elliptical excision with primary closure (85.7%) or rotational flap closure (14.3%), typically performed at an average age of 3 years.
-The study concluded that early surgical excision of scalp IHs is beneficial due to favorable scarring and satisfactory hair growth outcomes.
+The study concluded that early surgical excision is beneficial due to favorable tissue manipulation and scarring, resulting in good aesthetic outcomes and satisfactory hair growth.